 Basically, to see all the work, a user has to be assigned both to Team and to Project.
 If you want to restrict a user and have him see the work related to his team only, then do not assign this user to a project.

-A work item such as user story should always belong to a Project and can be assigned to a Team as well.
+A work item such as a user story should always belong to a Project and can be assigned to a Team as well.
 You can't create a work item without any Project.

-Permissions for users to add, edit and delete entities in Targetprocess are granted based on multiple different settings: type of user account, selected roles, permission settings set per roles, ownership of work items and assignments to work items.
+Permissions for users to add, edit and delete entities in Targetprocess are granted based on multiple different settings: type of user account, selected roles, permission settings set per roles, ownership of work items, and assignments to work items.
 Find more details in the dedicated articles:

 We describe how administrators and power users can manage Project and Team membership in multiple separate articles: